meekMusa2/OM1/README.md

 We're excited to introduce **full autonomy mode**, where three services work together in a loop without manual intervention:

 - **om1**
-- **unitree_go2_ros2_sdk** – A ROS 2 package that provides SLAM (Simultaneous Localization and Mapping) capabilities for the Unitree Go2 robot using an RPLiDAR sensor, the SLAM Toolbox and the Nav2 stack.
+- **unitree_sdk** – A ROS 2 package that provides SLAM (Simultaneous Localization and Mapping) capabilities for the Unitree Go2 robot using an RPLiDAR sensor, the SLAM Toolbox and the Nav2 stack.
 - **om1-avatar** – A modern React-based frontend application that provides the user interface and avatar display system for OM1 robotics software.

 ## Intro to Backpack?